Suomen huippumalli haussa season 1: Dolls Get Up To Speed (Nukkeneidit Vauhdissa)

-The girls had their makeovers: many girls went through radical changes, and not all took them gracefully.
-Ana, whose hair was lightened from brunette to light brown and cut, felt her hair had been ruined and ended up crying over the change.
-Meanwhile, Manon complained that her new shorter haircut made her look too butch.
+The girls had their makeovers.
 After the makeovers, the girls had a makeup challenge to create a casting look in ten minutes.
 Anu won the challenge and chose Darina and Maria to go shopping with her while the other girls cleaned the house.
 The girls then had a photoshoot at the Helsinki Opera House, where they portrayed different dolls amongst the opera house mannequins.
 Each girl was given only twenty minutes to pose, adding the emphasis on being quick to take on a role.